home // existentialism // the principle of mediocrity

 Christiaan Huygens proposed the principle of mediocrity, suggesting Earth and humans are not unique in the universe.
 He discovered Saturn’s rings and Titan, its largest moon, supporting his idea that other planets could harbor life.
 This concept influenced future astronomical research and extraterrestrial life theories.

-See also what are social norms
+See also what is existentialism

 Contrasting Perspectives: Mediocrity vs. Anthropic Principle